OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 `sudo gem install highline`

-You should be able to excute the exploit like so:
+You should be able to execute the exploit like so:

 `./exploit.rb {VICTIM_IP_OR_URL:VICTIM_PORT}`